 Register at the GP

 If you are studying in the UK for over six months, you qualify for NHS treatment.
 Remember, you will have paid a surcharge during the visa application process.
 It is important to register with a GP as soon as you can, in case you become ill or have any prescription medications or conditions that need to be monitored during your time in the UK.
 Many universities have a GP practice on or near campus, which can be very convenient.

 Make Your Home Comfortable

 When you move to a new place, it helps to make your space as homely as possible.
-IKEA, Argos, and Wilko are some great stores for picking up essentials like bedding for your new uni home on a budget.
-It can also be nice to bring a few small items that remind you of home – some ideas include photos or small trinkets.
+IKEA, Argos, and Wilko are some great stores for picking up essentials (like bedding) for your new uni home on a budget.
+It can also be nice to bring a few small items that remind you of home.
+Some ideas include photos or small trinkets.
 I personally brought some photos, a few of my favorite books and my games console.

 Socialize and Meet New People

 After you’ve sorted out all the necessities, it’s great to take some time for yourself and make some new friends.
-University societies can be great places to get to know new people will similar interests, but it’s also great to get to know your coursemates or your flatmates better as well.
+University societies can be great places to get to know new people will similar interests, but it’s also great to get to know your coursemates or your flatmates better too.
 You may also want to set aside some time to check in with your friends and family at home to keep them updated on your time in the UK!

 Studying abroad can be an exciting and life-changing experience.
 If you would like to find out more about studying in the UK, please fill out the “Contact an Advisor” form on the bottom or side of this page.